-Given the above, the Authority has agreed to amend the social housing discount factor in line with the DCLG guidance.
+Given the above, the Authority agreed to amend the social housing discount factor in line with the DCLG guidance.
+This resulted in an adjustment of £86.7m to the net book value of Council Dwellings.
+See appendix 3 for details.